mikegioia/libremail/DATAFORMAT.md

 - `account_id` Foreign key referencing the account from the `accounts` table.
 - `name` Full global name of the folder as saved on the IMAP server.
 For example, this would be 'Accounts/Listserv/Libremail' instead of 'Libremail'.
+- `count` Total number of messages in the folder.
+- `synced` Number of messages that have been downloaded for this folder.
 - `deleted` Boolean flag denoting if the folder was deleted on the IMAP server.
    Deleted folders should not be synced.
 - `ignored` Boolean flag denoting if the folder should be ignored from sycning